43. Calamities becoming Providence

 It was she who, despite privileged Canadian origins, had lived much of her life in an eastern culture where women were little seen and seldom heard, yet who enthusiastically trekked through jungles and paddled up the Amazon in company with scantily-clothed natives while playing a key role in driving the Cause of God, at a point in her life when most were looking forward to comfortable retirement.

 In my eyes, Ruhiyih Khanum was a towering figure.
-Therefore I struggled to reconcile that picture with this tired elderly woman who was urgently trying to get my attention, as a consequence of her impression that, rather than our washing the benches in water, their glistening surface was the result of being liberally coated in fresh oil; these very seats that were to be used on the following day by the King of Samoa himself!
+Therefore I struggled to reconcile that picture with this tired elderly woman who was urgently trying to get my attention, as a consequence of her impression that, rather than our washing the benches with water, their glistening surface had appeared in her tired eyes to be the result of liberal coats of oil; these very seats that were to be used on the following day by the King of Samoa himself!

-As I tried to stammer out an explanation, a friend who had previously met Khanum stepped up and gently reassured her of the reality.
+As I stammered out an explanation, a friend who had previously met Khanum stepped up and gently reassured her of the reality.
 And so my unforgettable visit to Samoa began...

-My dignity would not be restored for long.
+My composure would not be restored for long.
 We had been informed that Samoa had a stricter standard of peronal modesty that our western values; bare shoulders and arms were not acceptable in a holy place.
-Also, due to limited seating, we were told we could not expect a place within the temple itself.
-In light of this, I exchanged my formal attire for a sun-dress with bare arms lightly covered by a simple shirt; cooler outside in the heat of the sun, yet modest enough not to offend Samoan standards.
-Having satisfied myself that my appearance would be acceptable, against all expectations we found ourselves being directed inside the now immaculately transformed temple and shown to seats in the very front row of the balcony.
+Also, due to limited seating, we were told we may not expect a place within the temple itself.
+In light of this, I exchanged my formal attire for a sun-dress with bare arms, lightly covered by a simple shirt; cooler outside in the heat of the sun, yet modest enough not to offend Samoan standards.
+Having satisfied myself that my appearance would be acceptable, against all expectations we found ourselves being directed inside the now immaculately transformed temple and shown to seats in the very front row of the balcony!

-As the ceremony wore on, the heat in the building rose until I found myself struggling against loss of consciousness, struggling until ultimate desperation compelled me to rip off my shirt, to stand there in the very front row of the balcony, arms naked yet covered in shame.
-(This was years before I would be finally diagnosed with the disease Multiple Sclerosis whose primary symptom is extreme sensitivity to heat).
+As the ceremony wore on, the heat in the building rose until I found myself struggling against loss of consciousness, struggling until ultimate desperation compelled me to rip off my outer shirt rather than risk a spectacular public collapse, to stand there in the very front row of the balcony in a flimsy bare armed sundress whilst I felt covered in shame.
+(This was years before I would be finally diagnosed with the disease Multiple Sclerosis whose symptoms include extreme sensitivity to heat).

 After the Ceremony I was kindly befriended by a Samoan gentleman - yes, that is the best word I can find for such a polite and courteous man - who invited me to join his family for lunch in their fale (traditional unwalled Samoan home of thatched roof supported on poles).

-In making a truly fond farewell I gave the girls some personal accessories I had been wearing and, on return to N.Z., chose what I hoped would be an attractive dress to send in thanks.
+When time came to make a truly fond farewell I gave the girls some personal accessories I had been wearing and, on return to N.Z., chose what I hoped would be an attractive dress, which they had suggested would be welcome, to send in thanks.
 Subsequently I received kind letters in laboured English, expressing happiness for our brief yet mutually appreciated time together.

 During our first stop in Singapore, the plane sat on the tarmac in baking heat for 2 hours and the interior became like an oven.
 We had only been back in the air for an hour when I began to lose the ability to walk or even talk.

 In this moment of crisis Carol learned we were unexpectedly having a brief stopover in a Muslim country where they planned to put me off the plane altogether.
 Carol was both Jewish and Bahai yet in that country it was dangerous to be either one of those religions.
-Somehow, for from this point on I was an obedient automaton, she managed to hide me amongst fellow passengers crowding to leave the plane through a line of soldiers with guns at their sides.
-On our return, she convinced a crew member to make room for me in a small side area filled with the crew’s baggage, where I lay in semi-conciousness until safe arrival in London.
+Somehow, for from this point on I was merely a semi-concious automaton, she managed to hide me amongst fellow passengers crowding to leave the plane through a line of soldiers with guns at their sides.
+On our return, she convinced a crew member to make room for me in a small side area filled with the crew’s baggage where I lay, passing in and out of consciouness, until hours later we landed in London.

 Finally arrived in Haifa for our pilgrimage, Carol herself became too unwell to proceed.
 But our various calamities - we had already missed out on some special parts of the programme - were followed by the providence of a personal invitation for us to join a group of Persian pilgrims meeting with Ruhiyih Khanum, where her devoted companion Violette Nahjavani sat with us as translator.